 Since graduating in 2003, Anne has worked as a recovery-oriented psychotherapist and as a policy advocate for people with lived experience of mental health issues and is dedicated to creating new paradigms of care and self-advocacy in healthcare reform.
 She is also a doctoral student studying the inclusion of peer organizations and peer-led services in healthcare reform.

 Communications and Development Coordinator

-Over the last decade, Leah has written and spoken widely about her experiences as a youth in the mental health system.
-Her audiences have included consumer/survivors, activists, youth, mental health providers, and family members.
-She has been a keynote speaker and workshop leader at NARPA and Alternatives conferences.
 Her poetry and prose have appeared in publications including Word Warriors: 30 Leaders from the Women’s Spoken Word Movement (Seal Press, 2007), Off Our Backs: A Women’s Newsjournal, Adbusters.org, CounterPunch, New York City Voices, and Street Spirit.
-She is a founding member of the DC Guerrilla Poetry Insurgency, which uses public poetry as a means to promote social justice and inspire people to get active on the issues they care about.
-Her first book of poetry is entitled Poems of Mass Construction, and her debut spoken word album, Take Refuge, is available here.
-To read an article about Leah's journey of recovery, click here.
+She blogs for MadinAmerica.com.
+Her first book of poetry is entitled Poems of Mass Construction, and her debut spoken word album, Take Refuge.
+She performs regularly as a storyteller in the Washington, DC-area.

 Will Hall, MA, DiplPW

 development worker whose recovery from a schizophrenia diagnosis has